Since April 2018, I've worked as Chief Architect at Infusionsoft.

 I have been happily married to my high school sweetheart Betsy since 1998.
-We have two sons and reside in Phoenix, AZ.
+We have two sons and live in Bellingham, WA and Tempe, AZ.

 The Early Years